SBAU EVENTS CALENDAR

 School events are ramping up.
 Please come out and help if you can - it's a lot of fun showing Saturn and Jupiter to students.

-Telescope Tuesday at the Camino Real Marketplace, in the plaza by the theater.
+Telescope Tuesday at Camino Real Marketplace, in the plaza by the theater.

 Monthly Public Telescope Night at Westmont, at their Keck Observatory, next to the athletic fields.